Skip to Content

 This means a Standby Line is not available.

-Here’s everything you need to know about the virtual queue of how the virtual queue for TRON works.
+Here’s everything you need to know about how the virtual queue for TRON works.

 Virtual queue and Individual Lightning Lane differences

-The main difference difference between the 2 is cost:
+The main difference between the 2 is cost:

 The virtual queue is free, but the Individual Lightning Lane will vary in cost per person (depending on the time of year).